Sdodoo/beginner-note/README.md

+still, this is the original version
-this is **branch two**, this readme file contains nothing but the branch name
+~~this is **branch two**, this readme file contains nothing but the branch name

-this is readme file of branch one
+~~this is readme file of branch one